 I naturally didn’t say it, I edited my response and instead asked: “What’s the story of this masterpiece?”

 Some people will be more transparent and say and do what they feel and think.
 Others – will aggressively EDIT their true feelings and thoughts and end up saying and doing a “safe behavior” to make them look good.
-So, as a visual storyteller who is looking to create authentic stories that will resonate with your audience true emotions – you need to dig much deeper.
+So, as a visual storyteller who is looking to create authentic stories that will closely represent your customer true voice and motions – you need to dig much deeper.

 How are you managing the 4 types of stories that form meanings and behaviors – in your business?